bredschneider/web-app/PROPOSAL.md

 With SignaSecure, documents can be signed off immediately via the web or a mobile device.

 ##Features
-- A one-time signature is captured using *(TBD software)* and stored in an organization specific repository for future use;
+- A one-time signature is captured using *Thomas J Bradley Signature Pad* *(http://thomasjbradley.ca/lab/)* and stored in a repository for future use;
 - Each signature is password protected to avoid forging of signatures on legal documents;
-- The signature can be added to *(this document format)* using an easy *(password-protected software)*
+- The signature can be added to a web document using a password;

 ##Learning Goals
 - To learn how to effectively develop a web application with a mobile friendly layout;